dalibo/data2pg/doc/install.md

 This concerns the `CREATE ROLE` statement in both *data2pg_init_admin_db.sh* and *data2pg_init_extension.sh* script files.

-The *data2pg.pl* scheduler only rely on the `.pgpass` file content to reach the Data2Pg administration database as well as the target databases.
-The *data2pg_monitor.pl* monitor clients also use the `.pgpass` file content to reach the Data2Pg administration database (it never logs on the target databases).
+The *data2pg.pl* scheduler only relies on the `.pgpass` file content to reach the Data2Pg administration database as well as the target databases.
+The *data2pg_monitor.pl* monitor clients also uses the `.pgpass` file content to reach the Data2Pg administration database (it never logs on the target databases).
 So the `~/.pgpass` file of the OS account used to run these commands must be adjusted accordingly.

 The web client only accesses the Data2Pg administration database.
 It uses parameters set into its `config.inc.php` configuration file, including the *data2pg* password (see above).